 See the interactive map below for details on the Rivanna Watershed and its sub-watersheds in Albemarle County.

 Moormans River Watershed

 The Moormans River Watershed is 78 square miles and is a large feeder watershed to the South Fork Rivanna Reservoir.
 This reservoir is part of the public water supply for Charlottesville and Albemarle County.
 Major streams within the watershed include the Moormans River, Doyles River, Rocky Creek, and Wards Creek.
 The headwaters of the watershed are in the Shenandoah National Park (North Fork and South Fork of the Moormans).
 The Sugar Hollow Reservoir, another public water supply reservoir for Charlottesville and Albemarle County, is located near the headwaters.
 Communities in or near the watershed include Browns Cove, White Hall, Millington, and parts of Free Union.
 The main stem of the Moormans River is both a State Scenic River and a County Scenic Stream (as designated in the County Zoning Ordinance).

 The Moormans is one of the jewels of Albemarle County.
 It is popular for canoeing, kayaking, fishing, and hiking.
-Monitoring over the years indicates that the Moormans is a clean river with a healthy population of aquatic organisms, although it has recently been listed as “impaired” (due to non-optimal stream temperature) in DEQ’s 2016 Impaired Waters Report.
-For details of the impairments, click here.
+Monitoring over the years indicates that the Moormans is a clean river with a healthy population of aquatic organisms.
+The Moormans was listed as “impaired” due to non-optimal stream temperature in DEQ’s 2016 Impaired Waters Report but delisted in the 2022 report due to improvements in water quality.
 The Rivanna Water & Sewer Authority maintains a minimum instream flow release which mimics the variability of natural stream flow in the watershed.